liamoconnor87/VisitGotham/testing.md

 >6.
 Click on History link to verify it takes you to the History page.
 >7.
 Verify the link on this page in navigation bar is highlighted in green with underlining.
 >8.
 Click on Visit Gotham logo to verify it takes you to the Home page.
 >9.
-Repreat process for every page.
+Repeat process for every page.

 ![image](README_files/images/navbar.png)
 ![image](README_files/images/nb-hl.png)